NathanHarrington/NathanHarrington.github.io/content/posts/windows_software_test.md

 Start the Dash program.
 Position it so the rainmeter visual chunk statistics can be seen at all times.

+Make sure to disable the network adapters on windows 10 to prevent windows update from running.
+Using the shared folder approach should make the data transfer portion sufficiently fast to inhibit any windows update process from starting.

 Every day, record the eyeball-averaged readings from the rainmeter display on each guest OS.
 This is rough, but what you are looking for